House and Property Research in Nelson

 - Good quality materials - house quality started to decline from about 1912 in terms of materials and workmanship.

 Property Information at Nelson City Council

 The Council can provide access to property files, useful resources and other archival information.
 There may be a charge if you are not the site owner.
-Direct your initial enquiry to the Customer Service Centre.
+Contact Nelson City Council.

 The earliest records held on file begin c1930 and may include: